Edgecumbe

 Edgecumbe (Pūtauaki) is a town in the Bay of Plenty Region of the North Island of New Zealand, 15 km to the west of Whakatāne and 8 km south of the Bay's coast.

 It is the main service town for the agricultural region surrounding the plains of the Rangitaiki River, which flows through the town.

 State Highway 2 and the Tāneatua Branch railway line (disused) pass through the town.

 The Edgecumbe Dairy Factory, established in 1915, employs 358 people, roughly a fifth of Edgecumbe's total population.

 History

 The town is named after the small village of Edgecumbe in Cornwall, United Kingdom, between Penryn and Helston.
 Edgecumbe was linked with Tauranga and Auckland by rail, with the opening of the East Coast Main Trunk Railway and Taneatua Express in 1928.

-In 1987, a large earthquake centered on Edgecumbe shook the Bay of Plenty, causing widespread damage and causing much of the population to leave Edgecumbe.
+In 1987, a large earthquake centred on Edgecumbe shook the Bay of Plenty, causing widespread damage and causing much of the population to leave Edgecumbe.